 Selected topics in Physics not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Pass/No Pass only.
-Non-degree applicable.

 299 SELECTED TOPICS IN PHYSICS